Hot-Red-Bee/hacker101/start-here.md

 ---
 layout: page
-title: Getting Started
+title: Buckle up
 sidebar:
   - title: Report Writing, Communication Tips, and Community Guidelines
     links:
-      - text: "Understanding HackerOne's Code of Conduct"
+      - text: "Getting the hank of HackerOne's Code of Conduct"
         url: /resources/articles/code_of_conduct
       - text: "How to Write a Good Report and Use the CVSS Calculator"
         url: /resources/articles/writing_a_report_and_cvss